Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 _April 2014._

-Heartbleed was discovered in OpenSSL—software protecting approximately two-thirds of all web servers.
+Heartbleed was discovered in OpenSSL --- software protecting approximately two-thirds of all web servers.
 The vulnerability allowed attackers to read arbitrary server memory.
 This exposed passwords, cryptographic keys, and personal data.
 The bug: a missing bounds check in the heartbeat extension.